Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/29

 I began to update our UML diagram to reflect changes in our implementation.
+I also made a keybind for a position that is one move away from a checkmate.